-One of the best projects I’ve worked on this year is The Haven Quilt.
-The project was a collaboration between fellow NCAI artist-in-residence Sean Rubin and myself.
+The Haven Quilt was a collaboration between artist Sean Rubin and myself during our 2014-15 residency at New City Arts Initiative.
 The idea was to start with a blank quilt and fill it over the course of our residency time.
 Anyone in The Haven community (guests, volunteers, or staff) could contribute a “square.”

 We provided: (1) a plain cloth with a pinwheel pattern lightly penciled onto the surface to provide a simple structure, (2) three cardboard templates so that contributors could cut out shapes to fit the pinwheels, (3) Fabric- scrounged and donated (4) Fabric markers, sharpies, pencils, and any fluff that seemed useful.

 From the beginning, I had a sense that the quilt could be a beautiful community portrait, but only if we controlled as few variables as possible.
 I felt a strong urge to let the quilt form slowly; no deadlines and no strict rules about content.
 And this seemed to fit the pace of events at the shelter: fits and starts and waiting.